Information-Theoretic Bayesian Optimization for Bilevel Optimization Problems: Acknowledgement

 \section{Acknowledgement}

-{This work is partially supported by JSPS KAKENHI (Grant Number 23K21696, 25K03182, 22H00300, and 23K17817), and Data Creation and Utilization Type Material Research and Development Project (Grant No. JPMXP1122712807) of MEXT. } \fi
+This work was partially supported by MEXT KAKENHI (23K21696,25K03182), MEXT Supporting Pioneering Research through AI for 1,000 Discovery challenges Program (SPReAD) Japan Grant Number JPMXP1726275243, and Data Creation and Utilization Type Material Research and Development Project (Grant No. JP-MXP1122712807) of MEXT.

 \biblstyle